 The First Leg – Maintenance

 Though we list maintenance as the first leg, it doesn’t mean it’s any more important than the other two legs.
 With a tripod, if one leg fails, they all risk falling over.
 Maintaining your grass is fairly straightforward, but there are some elements that might need more attention.
 Mowing your lawn at the proper height is your homework.
-Find out what how short (or tall) your grass should be for the specific time of year.
+Find out how short (or tall) your grass should be for the specific time of year.
 You don’t want super-long Bermuda in the summer.
 If bermudagrass grows too long and gets cut during the hot months, you risk slicing off all the green.
-Bermuda is best cut short (.5″ to 2″), though depending on the time of year, it can be a little longer.
+Bermuda is best cut short (.5″ to 2″).
+Though depending on the time of year, it can be a little longer.
 Keep in mind that the taller you keep your grass the more irrigation it will need (hint – that’s another leg of the tripod).

 One more small thing you can do is remove (or have your kids remove) ALL debris and items from your yard.
 Sure, your children like to play outside just like all your friends’ kids in your neighborhood.
 The difference is, you’re going to start putting away bikes, Power Wheels, baseball gloves, and everything else that’s keeping your grass from being healthy.
 These items stifle your precious lawn’s ability to heal, increase soil compaction, and block the blessed sunlight.
 So, rake the leaves, have all the toys taken off the grass, and don’t asphyxiate your lawn!